d2l-ai/d2l-en/chapter_preliminaries/lookup-api.md

 y
 ```

 In the Jupyter notebook, we can use `?` to display the document in another window.
 For example, `np.random.uniform?` will create content that is almost identical to `help(np.random.uniform)`, displaying it in a new browser window.
-In addition, if we use two question marks, e.g. `np.random.uniform??`, the code implementing the function will also be displayed.
+In addition, if we use two question marks, e.g., `np.random.uniform??`, the code implementing the function will also be displayed.

 ## API Documentation